Town centres and high streets

 Supporting VCSE Infrastructure

-A total of £1,663,571 UKSPF has been allocated work will be led by 10GM, a joint venture created to support the VSCE sector in the city-region.
+A total of £1,663,571 UKSPF has been allocated work will be led by 10GM (external website), a joint venture created to support the VSCE sector in the city-region.
 10GM are co-ordinating a partnership of local voluntary, community and social enterprise infrastructure organisations and specialist partners.

 Strong partnership working across all ten districts in Greater Manchester will support the development of the community activity – building on the work of the VCSE sector in Greater Manchester.